 Old Finn wasn’t best pleased with fellow giant Benandonner hurling bad manners from across the water so he decided to take a walk over and sort him out.

 His wonderful hand-crafted rock bridge may have kept Finn’s feet dry but the plan backfired when he realized Scottish Benny was no pipsqueak.

-High-tailing it back across the Causeway, Finn curled up in the arms of his wife, who wrapped a blanket around him to pretend he was her baby.
+High-tailing it back across the soon-to-be-called ‘Giant’s Causeway’, Finn curled up in the arms of his wife, who wrapped a blanket around him to pretend he was her baby.